Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 **Equipping Items**
 Player can only equip two tools.
 When the player wears a backpack, he can equip 2 more items.

+**Durability of Items**
+When an item is used, axe for example, it will lose durability.
+With an axe the player can only gather 10 woods.

+---

+## Materials That Can Be Found

+* Stone
+* Branch
+* Bee Wax

 ---

 ## Actions That Can Be Done in Phases: